Mogote Hills of Viñales Valley

 All around Viñales Valley you can see where the story begins, with cultivation of the tobacco leaves.
 These tobacco plantations add rich color to the landscape and spread across farms in the Pinar del Rio province.
 For cigar lovers, this is the ultimate privilege but even if cigars aren’t your thing, visiting the tobacco fields will still be an interesting experience.

 The tobacco plant has three different types of leaves depending on their position and how much sunlight they receive during cultivation.
-The characteristics of the leaves differ depending upon these locations of top, middle and bottom and each leaf is sorted accordingly.
+The characteristics of the leaves differ depending upon the location on the plant - top, middle or bottom - and each leaf is sorted accordingly.

-When the time comes, every single leaf of the tobacco plant is harvested by hand, with only two to three leaves removed at a time.
-Starting from the bottom up, there must be a few days between each harvesting step allowing the remaining leaves to develop fully.
+When the time comes, leaves of the tobacco plant are harvested by hand, with only two to three leaves removed at a time.
+Starting from the bottom up, there must be a few days between each harvesting step to allow the remaining leaves to develop fully.
 A complete harvest of a single plant takes about 30 days.

 After demonstrating how tobacco leaves are rolled, the guide offered up a smoke on the house.
 At the time, I was not interested as I don’t smoke but looking back I’m really kicking myself for skipping out on such a rare experience.